ohbm/osr2024/panel.md

 The OSR has always been a place to learn and share experiences.
 This year we are centering these experiences around themes which are undergoing rapid change in our discipline.
+For each session, we are looking for 1-2 self-nominated panelists.
+If you are interested in joining as a panelist and would like to self-volunteer, please sign up via this [form](https://forms.office.com/r/pBYUbr5bEg)!
+If you have any question regarding these sessions and the self-nomination, please feel free to contact us at ohbmopenscience@gmail.com.</p>

-## Topic 1: Telehealth as a tool for open data research and sharing
+## Topic 1: Open Science - Who pays the bill?
-#### <a href="https://www.crowdcast.io/e/panel-1-telehealth" target="_blank">Join on Crowdcast</a>
+#### <a href="" target="_blank">Crowdcast link available soon!<!-- Join on Crowdcast --> </a>
-When: 8:00 GMT-4 | July 23, 2023 (Sunday) <br/>
+When: TBD <!-- 8:00 GMT-4 | July 23, 2023 (Sunday) --> <br/>
 <br/>
-Neurological care is a challenge in any given situation, more so for those living in rural and suburban areas due to limited access.
-The usage of telemedicine and information and communication technology (ICT) can avail therapeutic measures to be instituted prior to transfer of patients to more urban hospices.
-Computerized image transfer and big data analysis to provide fast diagnostics in regions with limited resources are among the potential roles of neuroscience in impacting mainstream neurological management.
-This panel will focus on discussing the lessons learned that impact of telehealth in neurosciences, particularly in assisting fast diagnostics, improved post-surgical outcomes, and promotion of educational teleconferencing to enhance neurological services to the underprivileged and underserved rural community.
-It will also address on ways to leverage these tools to transmit data securely and explore how neuroscience has impacted telehealth practices worldwide.
+With a growing interest in Open Science, questions arise regarding who is paying for what and what 'inclusive' means.
+If Open Access publication comes with high fees, one can ask whether this shift in payment responsibility, from the reader to the author, is excluding more people than it includes.
+Related to this is the question of the relationship between Open Access and Impact Factors and how much this affects researchers from different backgrounds and at different stages of their careers.
+There are also invisible costs to Open Science, such as platforms for sharing preprints, code, and data.
+Who develops, maintains, and hosts these platforms, and why?
+These are examples of the questions that will be addressed during this panel discussion.
+Experts with diverse backgrounds will share their experiences and thoughts.
+An open discussion on these matters will foster critical inquiry into the ideal form that Open Science should take.
 <br><br>
 At the end of the panel discussion, the audience members will be able to:
-1. Identify key roles of neuroscience in aiding the development and advancement of telehealth practices worldwide
+1. Giving insight into who pays in for what (neuro-)science and who does that affects most.
-2. Able to recognize potential challenges and gain insight on ways to overcome these pertaining to telehealth services in neurological conditions
+2. Stimulate critical thinking on how to make Open Science inclusive in terms of costs.
 <br/>

 <html>